loic-lb/SparseXMIL/README.md

 The `--model` argument can take the following values:
 * "xmil": for the SparseXMIL model
+* "dense_xmil": for using Neural Image Compression with Xception architecture (same as SparseXMIL but with a dense architecture)
+* "nic": for using Neural Image Compression with the architecture proposed in the paper
 * "transmil": for the TransMIL model
 * "dgcn": for the GCN-MIL model
 * "sparseconvmil": for the SparseConvMIL model